-Most people don't ever think to clean their car radiator, but if not properly maintained, debris and mineral buildup can accumulate and reduce functionality of your vehicle's cooling system.
+Most people don't ever think to clean their car radiator, but if it's not properly maintained, debris and mineral buildup can accumulate and reduce the functionality of your vehicle's cooling system.
 This could result in engine damage.

 A radiator is an important part of your car engine's cooling system, allowing water or coolant to circulate through small tubes that are cooled by incoming air.
 Radiator fluid, also known as coolant or antifreeze, helps to dissipate the excessive heat generated by the engine, to prevent overheating and engine failure.
 This liquid cycles around the hot engine, cooling off the metal parts by moving the heat into the radiator to be cooled before circulating again.
-Buildup from the heated metal and the evaporating water can clog the radiator over time.

 Your choice of cleaning product is important, to avoid damaging your radiator and potentially your engine.
 Avoid using vinegar, because the acetic acid makes metal susceptible to rust.
-Additionally, bleach should never be used, because sodium hypochlorite (bleach) will corrode metals such as steel and aluminum, damaging the vehicle's intake manifold, block, or engine head as well as degrading rubberized gaskets and seals.
+Additionally, bleach or products containing it, should never be used, because sodium hypochlorite (bleach) will corrode metals such as steel and aluminum, damaging the vehicle's intake manifold, block, or engine head as well as degrading rubberized gaskets and seals.

-Simple Green Pro HD is biodegradable and non-corrosive, safe for cleaning aluminum, stainless steel and other metals.
-The professional-grade, engine-safe formula breaks down tough grease, oil, grime and other automotive fluids.
+Simple Green Pro HD is biodegradable and non-corrosive, safer for cleaning aluminum, stainless steel, and other metals.
+The professional-grade, engine-safe formula breaks down tough grease, oil, grime, and other automotive fluids.

-Check your vehicle Owner's Manual before cleaning radiator.
-Most 4-cylinder vehicles have a capacity around one gallon.
-Make sure radiator is cool to the touch before opening radiator cap.
+Check your vehicle Owner's Manual before cleaning the radiator.
+Most 4-cylinder vehicles have a capacity of around one gallon.
+Make sure the radiator is cool to the touch before opening the radiator cap.

 - Dilute cleaner.
 In a large container, mix 1 part Simple Green Pro HD to 3 parts water.